-The consultation paper is divided in five parts.
-The first one deals with the advice on the types of goods and services, methods of production for goods and services and financial support embodying a social objective.
+The Report is divided in five parts.
+The first deals with the advice on the types of goods and services, methods of production for goods and services and financial support embodying a social objective.
 The second and third parts deal with the advice on the conflicts of interest of EuSEF and EuVECA managers, respectively.
 The fourth part deals with the advice on the methods for the measurement of the social impact.
 The fifth part deals with the advice on the information that EuSEF managers should provide to investors.
-Each of these parts is divided in five sections: the first sets out the applicable legal framework; the second describes the mandate and indications from the European Commission; the third explains the proposed policy approach; the fourth sets out the proposed advice to the Commission; finally, the fifth presents a number of questions to the participants in this consultation.
+Each of these parts is divided in four sections: the first sets out the applicable legal framework; the second describes the mandate and indications from the European Commission; the third explains the proposed policy approach; finally, the fourth sets out the advice to the Commission.

 A number of annexes facilitate the reading of this document with supplementary information.
-Annex I compiles the questions of the different parts of this consultation.
-Annex II reproduces the text of the mandate for technical advice submitted by the European Commission to ESMA.
-Annex III sets out a cost benefit analysis of the different policy options considered.
-Finally, Annex IV reproduces the proposed text of the draft advice to the Commission.
+Annex I reproduces the text of the Commission's mandate for technical advice.
+Annex II sets out a cost benefit analysis of the different policy options considered.
+Annex III reproduces the text of the advice to the Commission.
+Finally, Annex IV sets out the opinion of the Securities and Markets Stakeholder Group of ESMA.